quiltdata/quilt/docs/CHUNKED_CHECKSUMS.md

 # Chunked Checksums

-This variant of sha2-256 is designed to enable large files to be efficiently uploaded and hashed in parallel using fixed size chunks (8 MiB to start with), with the final result being a "top hash" that doesn't depend on the upload order.
+This variant of sha2-256 is designed to enable large files to be efficiently uploaded and hashed in parallel using uniform size chunks (8 MiB to start with), with the final result being a "top hash" that doesn't depend on the upload order.